addgene/openbio/docs/setup.md

     ```
     ./setup-openbio-workstation.sh
     ```
     This may take a while, especially the first time you do it, so please be patient.
-The command does two things in parallel:
+The command does two things:
     * Launches installation of XCode, a set of Mac tools for developers - you’ll see this in a separate window.
+Please follow the prompts in this separate window and, when the installation finishes, return to the Terminal and follow the instructions.
     * Downloads and configures everything else you need - you’ll see text scrolling in the Terminal indicating what’s going on.
 At some point you may be asked for your password - this is the password you use for your local Mac account.
 1. When the command is done, you’ll see a success message.
 Close your Terminal window and open a new one so everything is loaded freshly.
 1. Test that you can run Python 3 code: